vincentbernat/network-lab/lab-juniper-vmx/README.md

     $ ln -s junos-vmx-x86*.qcow2 junos-vmx-re.img
     $ ln -s vFPC*.qcow2 junos-vmx-pfe.img

+There are several names for the same thing:

+ - RE, vRE, vCP (control plane)
+ - FPC, PFE, vFP, vPFE (data plane)

 The password for the RE is `Juniper`.
 The password for the PFE is `root`.

 The